DASDAE/dascore/docs/markdown/executable/quickstart.md

 and (in the future) a variety of clients for accessing remote resources.

-The simplest way to get the appropriate spool for a specified input is to use the `get_spool` method, which should just work in the vast majority of cases.
+The simplest way to get the appropriate spool for a specified input is to use the `load` method, which should just work in the vast majority of cases.

 ```{code-cell}